RantumBits/headless.us/content/pages/home.md

   ## Our clients are _not_ traditional businesses confined by physical location.

-  ## We develop custom technology solutions to help uncommon businesses succeed
+  ## We develop & implement solutions to help uncommon businesses leverage
-  in the digital economy.
+  technology.
 accordion:
   - content: >-
       Sell your products and services via ecommerce to reach your community -